 My biggest thing I would like to learn is pattern making.
 Not just tracing a pattern off my clothes but drafting a pattern from scratch.
 An added bonus of pattern making would be that I could offer free patterns on here.

-I never really thought much of my sewing projects after they were finished.
-It is fascinating to look back and see what gets worn the most and which ones get thrown into the back of your closet.
+I never really think much of my sewing projects after they get finished.
+It’s fascinating to look back and see what gets worn the most and which ones get thrown into the back of your closet.

 I haven’t been sewing much this month, and when I go a sewing slump like that, though, I always like to ease myself back in with an easy project.
 Instead of just going on Pinterest and wasting my time there I decided to do a project I already had the idea and supplies.
 Enter this t-shirt I was planning on dyeing but never did because the dye package was for three shirts but I only had one.
 I went through my scrap container taking out any white pieces I thought would work.
 Then I dyed them.
 It was my first time and went smooth.
 I could post how to dye something, but the package instruction was excellent.
 Instead here are the three dyeing mistakes I made and how to avoid them